Wig Cranial Prosthesis 101: The Ultimate Guide

 - Insurance Coverage Is a Real Possibility: Many insurance plans will cover the cost of a medical wig.
 The process starts with getting a prescription from your doctor for a "cranial prosthesis" and a detailed invoice from your specialist to submit with your claim.

-What Is a Black Lace Front Cranial Prosthesis?
+What Is a Lace Front Cranial Prosthesis?

 If you're experiencing hair loss from a medical condition like alopecia or chemotherapy, you may hear the term "cranial prosthesis."
 This is the medical term for a wig designed specifically for patients, acting as a prosthetic device to restore the appearance of hair.
 It’s much more than a standard wig; it’s a tool to help you feel like yourself again.